sboez/New-Scene/README.md

 npm run start
 ```

-Go to [localhost:1234](localhost:1234) and create your world :sparkles:
+You're ready to create your world :sparkles:

 # New with Three.js ?